Mind the Gas Port

 Roller Delayed Blowback

-Heckler and Koch uses rollers to divert part of the bolt thrust laterally into cams beside the bolt head.
-With their G series rifles and MP submachine guns, those surfaces are in the back of the barrel.
-With H&K’s P9 and P9S pistols, those camming surfaces are in the side of the slide.
-As the slide continues to move rearward, the rollers are freed to move inward again, out of engagement with the slide.
+H&K’s P9 and P9S pistols also use roller delayed blowback.
+With the pistols, those holes for the rollers are in the sides of the slide.
+Eventually, the rollers are freed to move inward again, out of engagement with the slide.
 This delays the unlocking of the breech until the gas pressure in the barrel drops to about one atmosphere.

-Although H&K’s closed bolt SMGs and rifles use it extensively, roller delayed blowback (RDB) pistols are very uncommon.
-I carried an RDB H&K P9S as a my duty pistol briefly in the mid 1980s.
+Although H&K’s closed bolt SMGs and rifles use RDB extensively, RDB pistols are very uncommon.

 Almost all self-loading pistols use short recoil operation instead of Gas or Blowback.
 There are three major types of short recoil operation.